 I acknowledge that I have received a copy of the applicable Drug Free/Alcohol Free Schools Policy (03.13251 and 03.23251).

-I understand that the Board will begin random drug and alcohol testing for all employees in safety sensitive positions beginning with the 2010-2011 school year and that I may be selected at random for a drug and/or alcohol test if I am employed in a safety sensitive position.
-The Board may also require that I be tested for drugs or alcohol at any time if there is reasonable suspicion that I am under the influence of illegal drugs or alcohol.
+The Board may require that I be tested for drugs or alcohol at any time if there is reasonable suspicion that I am under the influence of illegal drugs or alcohol.
 I authorize the release of the results of the test to authorized officials of the District and its designated or professional representatives.

 I recognize that if I test positive for illegal drugs or alcohol or adulterate a test sample, this shall be cause for disciplinary action up to and including termination.
 I also understand that my failure or refusal to cooperate fully and participate in District’s drug and alcohol testing program, sign any required document, or submit to a drug or alcohol screening test if I am selected will result in disciplinary action up to and including termination.